Somonntc/10_Hiragana_Classification/README.md

 # 10_Hiragana_Classification

+KMNIST Dataset" (created by CODH), adapted from "Kuzushiji Dataset" (created by NIJL and others), doi:10.20676/00000341

+The model result with an accuracy of 94.91%

-A little ai who can recognise some hiragana, based on the MNIST digital recognition CNN
+I used the MNIST digital recognition neural network